beauty-yuwen/YL_IND577/Unsupervised Learning/readme.md

 * Expend Instructional expenditure per student
 * Grad.Rate Graduation rate

-In this exercise, we will attempt to use KMeans Clustering to cluster Universities into to two groups, Private and Public.
+In this exercise, we will attempt to use KMeans Clustering and PCA to cluster Universities into to two groups, Private and Public.